Agha Pasha Mosque: History

 Given the absence of written sources and the multiple changes of use that have significantly altered the original design of the building, the exact date of construction of the mosque remains a mystery.
 The sources also differ as to the identify of the sponsor of the building.
 The so-called Agha Pasha could be identified in the Ottoman archives as Ragıb Pasha, provincial general (mirmiran), who resided in Nafplion and died around August 1820.
-The mosque would have been completed between 1818 and 1820, according to the plans of the architect Antonios Rigopoulos.
+The mosque would have been completed between 1818 and 1820, according to the plans of its architect, Antonios Rhigopoulos.

 The archaeologist Semne Karouzou as well as the authors of the reference ministerial publication on Ottoman architecture in Greece, suggest a construction date between the end of the eighteenth century and the beginning of the nineteenth century.
-However, other authors have instead suggested the earlier dates 1716 or 1730.
+Other authors have instead suggested the earlier dates 1716 or 1730, although this view is considered outdated.

 First Parliament of the Hellenic Republic

 During the Greek War of Independence which broke out in 1821, and following the capture of the city by Greek forces in the following year, the new permanent national legislative body, called Parliamentary Corps (Βουλευτικόν Σώμα), decided to restore the ruined mosque in June 1824, so that it could serve as the seat of the assembly.
 The works were entrusted to the military engineer Theodoros Vallianos.
 A contract for an amount of 7,000 piastres was signed on March 12, 1825.
 The walls of the old mosque were plastered and whitewashed, while the covering of the domes and the openings were also renovated, as well as the interior, in particular the raised wooden floor which was traditionally reserved for women.

 The inauguration of the new mosque, now the first parliament of modern Greece, took place on September 21, 1825.
 The building hosted plenary parliamentary sessions from the fall of 1825 up to the spring of 1826.
 Finally, on July 2, 1827, during some clashes that took place between the revolutionaries, a mortar hit the building, resulting in the death of the deputy Christos Gerothanasis who was inside at the moment.
 This tragic event marked the end of the parliamentary use of the Agha Pasha Mosque.